-The Program Quality Indicators for Adult Education Programs were developed to accompany the Bridges to Practice guidebooks and training.
+The Program Quality Indicators for Volunteer Literacy Programs were developed to accompany the Bridges to Practice guidebooks and training.
 Bridges to Practice: A Research-based Guide for Literacy Practitioners Serving Adults with Learning Disabilities was produced in 1999 as part of a National Institute for Literacy project.
 In this series of five guidebooks, Bridges to Practice describes what is needed to create systemic reform in the adult education system's approach to learning disabilities.
 The guidebooks take programs from the preparation and planning stages through learner assessment and instruction to professional development.
-In order to fully understand Bridges to Practice, literacy leaders are encouraged to participate in a companion professional development program incorporating the Program Quality Indicators for Adult Education Programs.
+In order to fully understand Bridges to Practice, literacy leaders are encouraged to participate in a companion professional development program incorporating the Program Quality Indicators for Volunteer Literacy Programs.

-Development of the Program Quality Indicators for Adult Education Programs
+Development of the Program Quality Indicators for Volunteer Literacy Programs

 The basic points in the Indicators are taken directly from the Indicators of High-Quality Services section included in each Bridges guidebook.
 The Indicators are organized into four tables to correspond with the first four guidebooks.
-Each table is divided into three topic areas: staff, program, and learners.
-Although there is some overlap between the areas, in general the staff activities are those activities that are primarily carried out by individual program staff.
-The program area addresses the policies and procedures that shape the work of the program, and the learner area addresses the learners' participation in the program.
+Each table is divided into three topic areas: staff and tutors, program, and learners.

+Although there is some overlap between the areas, in general the staff activities are those activities that are primarily carried out by individual program staff, both paid and volunteer.
+When we use the term "program staff" we are also including volunteers who provide professional program services such as training, assessment, etc. The program area addresses the policies and procedures that are generally set by the board of directors or advisory board and shape the work of the program.
+The learner area addresses the learners' participation in the program.

-After the Indicators were drafted, they underwent two rounds of reviews.
-A total of 32 persons who are actively involved in the adult education field and knowledgeable about Bridges to Practice reviewed and commented on the drafts.
+These Indicators originated in the work of the original pilot sites of the ProLiteracy America Learning Disabilities and Training Dissemination Hub.
+The Virginia Adult Learning Resource Center refined the drafted quality indicators and published A Self-study for Literacy Programs Engaged in Systemic Change in 2001.
+Based on this document and subsequent experience, the Indicators were developed in 2003.
+They then underwent two rounds of reviews.
+A total of 32 persons who are actively involved in the adult education and literacy field and knowledgeable about Bridges to Practice reviewed and commented on the drafts.
 As much as possible, their input was incorporated into the final document.
 Our deep appreciation goes to those persons who spent time reviewing the drafts.
 Their perceptive suggestions for modifications were very helpful to us.